AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments-core-components.md

 ## Key points to remember when working with fragments {#key-points-to-remember-when-working-with-fragments}

 * Ensure that the fragment name is unique.
 The fragment fails to create if there is an existing fragment with the same name.
-* In an XDP-based Adaptive Form, if you save a panel as fragment that includes another XDP fragment, the resulting fragment will be automatically bound to the child XDP fragment.
-In case of an XSD-based Adaptive Form, the resulting fragment will be bound to the schema root..
+* In an XDP-based Adaptive Form, if you save a panel as fragment that includes another XDP fragment, the resulting fragment automatically bounds to the child XDP fragment.
+In case of an XSD-based Adaptive Form, the resulting fragment bounds to the schema root.
 * A fragment in an Adaptive Form that uses a different form data model (FDM) is not supported.
 For example, an XDP-based fragment is not supported in an XSD-based Adaptive Form and conversely.
 * Adaptive Form fragments are available for use through the Adaptive Form Fragments tab in AEM content finder.
 * Any expression, script, or style in a stand-alone Adaptive Form fragment is retained when it is inserted by reference or embedded in an Adaptive Form.